patternfly/chatbot/packages/module/patternfly-docs/content/extensions/chatbot/examples/Messages/Messages.md

 ### Messages with deep thinking

-You may find it useful to display information on an LLM's "thought process."
-Passing `deepThinking` to `<Message>` allows you to display a card with an optional subheading and body.
-Content is intentionally left fully customizable for now as this is an evolving area.
+You can share details about the "thought process" behind an LLM's response, also known as deep thinking.
+To display a customizable, expandable card with these details, pass `deepThinking` to `<Message>` and provide a subheading (optional) and content body.

+Because this is an evolving area, this card content is currently fully customizable.

 ```js file="./MessageWithDeepThinking.tsx"